fktl79/T-AOI-S/README.md

 - citations.bib includes the citations of the reviewed papers in bibtex format.
 - publications_reviewed.xlsx contains the reviewed papers and additional context about the content of the publications as Excel-Table
 - reviewed_publications.md contains the reviewed papers and additional context about the content of the publications as markdown
+-
+# Please Note:
+Each paper was assigned to exactly one primary algorithmic category based on the main defect-detection model reported by the authors.
+Auxiliary modules used only for preprocessing or data generation were not used for primary categorization.